General Curriculum Information

 - General Electives: Home Economics, Fundamentals of Electricity, Welding, etc.

 –ILP: Individualized Learning Plan is an individually developed document for students, created together by the site office certified teacher and the home school parent, to outline the course work for the current school year.
 It contains the Personalized Education Report (PER) and State Standards that are met in each subject area along with methodologies of instruction.
-The PER is a working document that shows the student’s yearly classes, curriculum and serves as a quarter/semester grade report.
+The PER is a working document that shows the student’s yearly classes, and curriculum and serves as a quarter/semester grade report.

 There is a variety of curriculum options available to use.
 CyberLynx certified teachers will provide support to families when making curriculum decisions.
 Each student’s course of study is truly individualized.

 Many parents, particularly those who are new to homeschooling, may choose to use an all-inclusive or packaged curriculum in which all subjects come from the same source.
 This can be helpful for both parents and students since all the courses have a similar format and presentation, and the various subjects are aligned to complement each other.
 These can be thought of as a “grade level in a box,” that contains everything you and your student needs to complete all subjects in their grade level.
-A few examples of this kind of curricula are Book Shark, Oak Meadow, and Moving Beyond the Page.
+A few examples of this kind of curriculum are Book Shark, Oak Meadow, and Moving Beyond the Page.